elastic/ecs/rfcs/text/0016-target-process.md

 # 0016: Target process fields
 <!-- Leave this ID at 0000.
 The ECS team will assign a unique, contiguous RFC number upon merging the initial stage of this RFC. -->

-- Stage: **1 (draft)** <!-- Update to reflect target stage.
+- Stage: **X (abandoned)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->
-- Date: **2021-06-09** <!-- The ECS team sets this date at merge time.
+- Date: **2021-11-16** <!-- The ECS team sets this date at merge time.
 This is the date of the latest stage advancement. -->

 This RFC is to add model events that span multiple processes.
 There are some events for when one OS process accesses another.
 In Windows, this starts with a call to `OpenProcess` to gain a handle and then there are several APIs for things you can do with the handle once its open.
 For all of these operations, the general concept persists: one process requested access to another.